misterw97/bluffer/README.md

 ![Screenshots](./design/bluffer-demo.png)

 ## Abstract
-In these times of lockdown, it is important to stay in touch with our friends and family.
-What's better than a good board game?
-Unfortunately, some of these games cannot be easily played remotely and no online tool seems suitable.
-Sure, we could hijack our traditional messaging apps but it would be more fun to be able to focus on the game!
+In these times of lockdown, it is critical to stay in touch with our friends and family.
+What's better for that than a great board game?
+Unfortunately, some of these games can merely be played remotely.
+We could hijack our traditional messaging apps.
+But wouldn't it be funnier to focus on the game?
-The [Bluffer](https://www.trictrac.net/jeu-de-societe/bluffer) is for us one of the most user-friendly and fun games to play.
-However, it is also one of the hardest to virtualize.
+The [Bluffer](https://www.trictrac.net/jeu-de-societe/bluffer) is, for us, one of the most user-friendly and fun games to play.
+However, it's also one of the hardest to virtualize without specific tools.
 Do you have a Bluffer at home?
 Clone this repository which provides client and server under open source license, launch your favorite video chat application with your friends or family and start playing!

 ## Getting started (developer)